julie-scherer/airflow-local/README.md

 ## **Roadmap**

-This is a part of a multi-series project I’m working on where I’m exploring running Airflow in different environments, from testing (local) to dev (Docker) to production (Kubernetes).
-For more, see [airflow-local](https://github.com/schererjulie/airflow-local) and [airflow-kubernetes-eks](https://github.com/schererjulie/airflow-kubernetes-eks).

 This is a part of a multi-series project I’m working on where I’m exploring running Airflow in different environments, from testing to dev to production.
 For more, see [airflow-docker](https://github.com/schererjulie/airflow-docker) and [airflow-kubernetes-eks](https://github.com/schererjulie/airflow-kubernetes-eks).